 On his visit in 1990, His Holiness the Dalai Lama, further suggested a TBLC curriculum that follows the method of teaching new Buddhists indicated in the writings of the future Buddha, Maitreya, as revealed to the great Indian scholar and adept, Asanga.
 This method lays out the philosophical foundations before giving instructions in how to practice the teachings.
 In 1991, visiting scholar, Geshe Yeshe Tapkay, gave a full exposition of this approach, which has informed all TBLC classes since that time.

 TBLC continues to uphold Geshe Wangyal's tradition of providing instruction in the basics of Buddhism, sponsoring Tibetan monastic scholars to give teachings, and pursuing scholarly activities aimed at making Tibetan Buddhism more accessible to Western students.
-As of the year 2000, TBLC became open to the public every Sunday for prayer and meditation in the morning and class in the afternoon.
+As of the year 2000, TBLC began a tradition of public programs on certain Sundays of the month, with prayer and meditation in the morning followed by class in the afternoon.
+(For our current schedule, please see the events page.)
 Visiting and resident teachers, both Tibetan and Western, have collaborated to provide regular classes and special seminars.
 In addition, from 1992 to 2004, TBLC sponsored the complete translation of Tsong-kha-pa's Great Treatise on the Stages of the Path to Enlightenment (Lam rim chen mo), bringing together fourteen leading Buddhist scholars from around the world.
 During these twelve years, TBLC regular classes and seminars stemmed from this great text, which TBLC now uses as its main textbook for explaining Buddhist theory and practice.